rpm-lab/CSCI5980-Spr23-DL-RPM/syllabus.md

 ## Discussion Sections

 There will be no discussion section for this class.
-However, students are encouraged to see the discussions recorded and posted in [UMich's ROB 498/599 site](https://deeprob.org/calendar/).
+However, I will link to the discussion posted by instructors from the University of Michigan after every Thursday's lecture to the calendar.
+Students are encouraged to see view them.

 ## Programming Projects